klmanion/uuencoding/README.md

 The idea for this challenge came from r/dailyprogrammer.

 This was actualy quite a fun project to undertake because it was my first multi-threaded program.

+## Compilation
+Run ./autogen.sh in your shell, and omit the install step.